MilesUpHQ/Quiz/ruby/quiz_questions.md

 7. Is everything in Ruby an object?

+Answer :

 Methods are not objects.
 Blocks are not objects.
 Keywords are not objects.
 However, there exist Method objects and Proc objects, and some keywords refer to objects.

 8. What are the subclasses of numeric datatype?

+Answer :

 Integer,Float,BigDecimal,Complex,Rational

 9. If a symbol (say :Friend) is a constant in one context, a method in another, and a class in a third, that :ruby will be the same object in all three contexts.
 True or false?

+Answer :

 ```ruby
 module One